SeedPuller/Palware/README.md

 # About
-This Malware Detector can be useful to finding web malwares that includes WebShellers , Backdoors and etc.
+This Malware Detector can be useful to finding web malwares that includes WebShellers , Backdoors and etc. Online Demo on : http://5.9.230.79/
 # Note[0]
 You Should Run MalwareScanner.py with sudo. otherwise, script wont work properly . example : sudo python3 MalwareScanner.py
 # Note[1]